revaturelabs/interviewquestions/Java/Java 8/method reference.md

 <details><summary> Show Answer</summary>

 - ClassName::new
-- New is the keyword to refer the constructor with the class name.
+- Now is the keyword to refer to the constructor with the class name.

 </details>

- 7: Explain the parts of method reference.
+ 7: Explain the parts of the method reference.

 <details><summary> Show Answer</summary>

 - It has 2 parts. class/object and method/constructor.
-- Seperated by :: (double colons)
+- Separated by :: (double colons)
 - No additional parameters passed in method reference.

 </details>